-The Directors hereby announce the unaudited interim results of the Group for the six months ended 30 June 2017.
-The Interim Financial Report has been reviewed by the Company's Audit Committee, comprising a majority of Independent Non-Executive Directors, one of whom chairs the Committee.
-The Interim Financial Report is unaudited but has been reviewed by the Company's auditors, KPMG, in accordance with the Hong Kong Standard on Review Engagements 2410 "Review of interim financial information performed by the independent auditor of the entity" issued by the Hong Kong Institute of Certified Public Accountants, whose unmodified review report is included in the Interim Report to be sent to shareholders.
+The Interim Report includes the unaudited interim results of the Group for the six months ended 30 June 2017.
+The Interim Financial Report has been reviewed by the Company's Audit Committee which comprises a majority of Independent Non-Executive Directors, one of whom chairs the Committee, and the Company's Auditor, KPMG, whose independent review report to the Board of Directors is set out on page 52.